 Winding up proceedings

 Liquidation takes place by apprehending and selling all assets of the debtor company.
-This procedure is made by a court representative, an insolvency administrator, through public auctions.
-These recent legislative amendments have set a deadline for the submission of the liquidation plan, with a view to the rapid conclusion of the process.
+This procedure is made by a court representative, an insolvency administrator, through public auctions or electronic platforms.
+Recent legislative amendments have set a deadline for the submission of the liquidation plan to ensure a faster conclusion of the process.

 Priority Rules